Hank Green: Companies, events, and philanthropy

-VidCon

 VidCon is an annual conference based around online video first held in 2010.
-Along with his brother, John, Hank founded VidCon in response to the growing online video community.
-Hank states, "We wanted to get as much of the online video community together, in one place, in the real world for a weekend.
+The Green brothers founded VidCon in response to the growing online video community.
+Hank has said, "We wanted to get as much of the online video community together, in one place, in the real world for a weekend.
 It's a celebration of the community, with performances, concerts, and parties; but it's also a discussion of the explosion in community-based online video."

-The event draws many popular YouTube users, as well as their fans, and provides room for the community to interact.
-The event also contains an industry conference for people and businesses working in the online video field.
-Since its inception, the annual attendance of the event has grown.
+VidCon was acquired by Viacom in 2018.